elviorodriguez/DiscobaMultimer/README.md

 ```

 ## Local installation (Other systems)
-The program was successfully tested on Ubuntu 20.04, 22.04, 23.10 and some AWS Linux AMIs (_e.g._, Deep Learning AMI GPU TensorFlow 2.12.0 (Ubuntu 20.04) 20230324).
+DiscobaMultimer was successfully tested on Ubuntu 20.04, 22.04, 23.10 and some AWS Linux AMIs (_e.g._, Deep Learning AMI GPU TensorFlow 2.12.0 (Ubuntu 20.04) 20230324).
 I do not know if it is able to run on Windows subsystem for Linux or MAC.
 In theory, if you can satisfy all the dependencies, their executables are in the $PATH, and you have bash as interpreter, it must work.
 Let me know if you try.

 ## How does it work?
 DiscobaMultimer requieres 2 positional arguments, a file with fasta sequences `database.fasta` (in general will be the target species proteome) and a file with combinations of **IDs separated with TABS** `IDs_table.txt` to search in the database: